2009 Svenska Cupen

+The final match of the season, between AIK and Helsingborgs IF (0-1).

 The 2009 Svenska Cupen was the 54th season of the main Swedish football Cup.
 AIK beat IFK Göteborg in the final 2-0 to lift the cup, thereby completing a league and cup double for the 2009 season.
 The competition started on 14 March 2009 and concluded with the final on November 7, 2009.

 Preliminary round

 50 teams from the third level or lower of the Swedish league pyramid competed in this round.